WHAT IS TEK EAGLES?

 CASE STUDY – IMTIAZ HUSSAIN: JINNAH DAY CENTRE MANAGER

 “Now we have a group where we share things such as what I have cooked for my daughter at the weekend.
-My mind was blown when I learnt to watch YouTube clips on the huge TV screen at home.
+My mind was blown when I learned to watch YouTube clips on the huge TV screen at home.
 I would start looking at something useful such as an inspirational speech and finish up watching a buffalo being attacked by a lion and then another buffalo rescuing the first by attacking the lion.

 If you would like to speak to us further about any of the projects we currently run, or are interested in getting involved, please contact us at firstname.lastname@example.org.